Air pollution by industries and households

 SO2 equivalent and NMVOC equivalent

-Emissions of individual acidifying gases and of gases causing tropospheric ozone are converted and aggregated to provide information for the environmental pressures 'acidifying potential' and 'tropospheric ozone formation potential'.
+Emissions of individual acidifying gases and ozone precursor are converted and aggregated to provide information for the environmental pressures 'acidifying potential' and 'tropospheric ozone formation potential'.
 They use common units (SO2 equivalent and NMVOC equivalent) to allow comparison and combination of the relative effect of different gases – for example, a single kilogram of ammonia has 1.9 times the acidic effect of a kilogram of sulphur dioxide (see Table 2 for more details on the conversion factors employed).

 The source for Eurostat's air emissions accounts is annual data transmitted by the 28 EU Member States, as well as some of the European Free Trade Association (EFTA) countries and candidate countries.
 Regulation (EU) 691/2011 on European environmental economic accounts stipulates the data requirements of air emissions accounts.

 There are two possible approaches for compiling air emissions accounts: